bionick87/2019-nCoV/README.md

 ```

-Then remember to change the paths within each function,

-Or download the data (dataset-nConV-2019 and pepdata of SATPdb) from:
+Then remember to change the paths within each function, or download the data (dataset-nConV-2019 and pepdata of SATPdb) from:

 https://drive.google.com/open?id=1buUylzkMAM91Qs7z-ndvUKlvr4wbaiSq